oliveirampo/airbnb_seatle/README.md

 ## Licensing, Authors, Acknowledgements

-Credit to Airbnb for providing the data and to [Taylor Plumer github](https://github.com/taylorplumer/seattle-airbnb) which worked as a template.
+Credit to Airbnb for providing the data, and to [Taylor Plumer github](https://github.com/taylorplumer/seattle-airbnb) which worked as a template.
 Licensing information can be found at the [Kaggle](https://www.kaggle.com/airbnb/seattle) page and the original source from [Airbnb Inside](http://insideairbnb.com/get-the-data.html).